Convergence and Quantum Advantage of Trotterized MERA for Strongly-Correlated Systems: Models

-To benchmark TMERA, we simulate various models for one-dimensional quantum magnets.
-They are all critical and, hence, highly-entangled with the long-range physics described by 1+1 dimensional conformal field theory (CFT) \cite{Belavin1984-241,Francesco1997}.
-We employ periodic boundary conditions for a lattice of $N$ sites, the groundstate energy per site in the thermodynamic limit ($N\rightarrow\infty$) is denoted by $e^{\infty}_{\gs}$, and $c$ is the central charge of the CFT.
+for one-dimensional quantum magnets, where $\hh_i$ are finite-range interaction terms.
+The models are all critical and have, hence, highly-entangled ground states with the long-range physics described by 1+1 dimensional conformal field theories (CFT) \cite{Belavin1984-241,Francesco1997}.
+We simulate directly in the thermodynamic limit ($N\rightarrow\infty$) with the groundstate energy per site denoted by $e^{\infty}_{\gs}=\lim_{N\to\infty}E/N$, and $c$ being the central charge of the CFT.

-\textbf{\emph{Spin-1/2 models.}} -- The spin-1/2 XXZ chain \cite{Cloizeaux1966-7,Johnson1972-6,Mikeska2004}
+\Emph{Spin-1/2 models.}~--- The spin-1/2 XXZ chain \cite{Cloizeaux1966-7,Johnson1972-6,Mikeska2004}

 is Bethe-ansatz integrable \cite{Bethe1931,Korepin1993}, where $\Delta$ is an anisotropy parameter.
 There is a critical spin-liquid phase when $|\Delta| \leq 1$, and the long-range physics can be explained by the sine-Gordon quantum field theory, which is a CFT with central charge $c = 1$.
 For $|\Delta| <1$, the groundstate energy density is \cite{Yang1966-150,Yang1966-150b}